nix-effects

 - Introduction — what nix-effects is and why it exists

-- Getting Started — installation, first program, REPL workflow
+- Getting Started — installation, first type, first effect, first generated datatype

 - Proof Guide — a first introduction to writing proofs for the nix-effects type checker

-- Theory — algebraic effects, handlers, and the mathematical foundations
+- Theory — algebraic effects, handlers, MLTT, descriptions, and the mathematical foundations

 - Trampoline — stack-safe evaluation and the trampoline machine